Lramseyer/vaporview/README.md

 - Added Cmd + Scroll to zoom on Mac OS
 - Removed ->X transition at timeEnd (which was not produced by the simulation)
 - Fixed reload bug with multiple instances of a signal
+- Fixed render bugs with devicePixelRatio less than 1

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details